hoangton/smartcash/introduction/safety.rst

   peer.
 - Store your SmartCash on a :ref:`hardware wallet <smartcash-hardware-wallet>` if possible.
-If not, then store your coins in the official :ref:`SmartCash Node Client Wallet <nodeclient-wallet>` or the official :ref:`SmartCash Electrum Wallet <smartcash-electrum-wallet>`.
+If not, then store your coins in the official :ref:`SmartCash NodeClient Wallet <nodeclient-wallet>` or the official :ref:`SmartCash Electrum Wallet <smartcash-electrum-wallet>`.
 - Do not use exchanges as wallets.
 Exchanges are for trading, not for savings.